visipedia/tf_classification/tfserving/README.md

 ```
 You can also install from [source](https://github.com/tensorflow/serving/blob/master/tensorflow_serving/g3doc/setup.md#installation).

+Create a directory a models directory, such as `/home/ubuntu/serving/models`, and copy your `1` directory (that was created with the export.py script) to this directory.
+Alternatively, you can just specify `/home/ubuntu/serving/models` as your `--export_dir` when calling the export.py script.

 Now you can start the server:
 ```
 tensorflow_model_server --port=9000 --model_name=inception --model_base_path=/home/ubuntu/serving/models
 ```
+Note the `--model_name` field, the client will need to know this when querying the server.

 # Client Machine
-To query the server from a client machine you'll need to install the `tensorflow-serving-api` PIP package along with tensorflow.
-I use numpy for some operations so I'll install that too:
+To query the server from a client machine you'll need to install the `tensorflow-serving-api` PIP package along with the `tensorflow` package.
+I use `numpy` for some operations so I'll install that too:
 ```
 pip install numpy tensorflow tensorflow-serving-api
 ```